Git2SemVer

 - Only releases builds from a build system (or controlled host).

-- Wants to avoid custom build scripts, or tools, on a build system.
+- Wants to avoid custom build scripts, and tools, on a build system.

 - Uses Visual Studio as well as dotnet CLI.